stevanradakovic/lava-docker-compose-dispatcher/README.md

-- (optional) If the lab where this container runs in has a proxy or you require any specific worker environment settings, you will need to update the proxy settings by setting the [worker environment](https://validation.linaro.org/static/docs/v2/proxy.html#using-the-http-proxy) You can do this via this (XMLRPC API call)[https://validation.linaro.org/api/help/#scheduler.workers.set_env].
+- (optional) If the lab where this container runs in has a proxy or you require any specific worker environment settings, you will need to update the proxy settings by setting the [worker environment](https://validation.linaro.org/static/docs/v2/proxy.html#using-the-http-proxy) You can do this via this [XMLRPC API call](https://validation.linaro.org/api/help/#scheduler.workers.set_env).

 ## Usage